What is fluid retention?

 What causes fluid retention?

-Some people get fluid retention due to illnesses like:
+There are many causes of fluid retention.
+Some people get fluid retention due to being sick from:

 - some antidepressants